 - Requires that a legislature order laws to foster and inspire a practice of Michigan residents and a use of apparatus done in Michigan in a prolongation and placement of electricity subsequent from purify renewable electric appetite sources.

-Embedding renewable energy into the Constitution
+Embedding renewable appetite into a Constitution

-Good for the people
+Good for a people

-The benefits (Michigan Energy, Michigan Jobs):
+The advantages (Michigan Energy, Michigan Jobs):